BavoDC/CalibrationCurves/cran-comments.md

-## Resubmission
+## Update
-This is a resubmission.
+This is an update.
 In this version:
-- man/dot-rcspline.plot.Rd: removed \var in \eqn (resulted in a note in the pretest on Debian).
-- R/ci.auc.R (line 14): replaced cat() by warning().
-- R/rcspline.plot.noprint.R:
-  * line 203: replaced cat() by message().
-  * Graphical settings changed by rcspline.plot.noprint.R are immediately restored when the function is exited.
-- R/val.prob.ci.2.R (line 302): removed the cat() statement.

-In the previous resubmission, I:
-- Changed 'T' and 'F' to 'TRUE' and 'FALSE' in man/val.prob.ci.2.Rd.
-- Adjusted print.CalibrationCurve.Rd.
-Made a custom .Rd file (previous one was inherited from the base print function) and added the \value field.
-- Function val.prob.ci.2 no longer writes messages to the console.
-- Graphical settings changed by val.prob.ci.2 are immediately restored when the function is exited.

-## R CMD check results

-0 errors | 0 warnings | 1 note

-* This is a new release.
+- R/val.prob.ci.2.R (lines 207 - 246): the previous code did not return the correct output when length(unique(p)) == 1.
+This issue has been addressed.
+- man/val.prob.ci.2.Rd (details and references): we explain what the function returns in case of an uninformative model and added the reference to Edlinger et al. (2021).
+- R/valProbggPlot.R: this is a new function, which is the 'ggplot' version of the val.prob.ci.2 function.
+- R/print.ggplotCalibrationCurve.R: added a print function for the output of the valProbggPlot function.
+- man/valProbggPlot.Rd: help-file for the valProbggPlot function.
+- man/print.ggplotCalibrationCurve.Rd: help-file for the print.ggplotCalibrationCurve function.
+- NAMESPACE: has been adjusted accordingly.